 In the case where a member body has voted negatively without submitting a justification, the vote will not be counted.

-In the case where a Member Body has voted negatively and has submitted comments that are not clearly of a technical nature, the committee secretary shall contact the Member Body within 2 weeks of the ballot closure.
+In the case where a Member Body has voted negatively and has submitted comments that are not clearly of a technical nature, the Secretary/Committee Manager shall contact the Member Body within 2 weeks of the ballot closure.
 If the committee leadership and the Member Body do not find an agreement, the matter is escalated to the Technical Management Board via the Office of the CEO.

 2.7.3 A final draft International Standard having been circulated for voting is approved if